 Dental care is critical for kids.
-Routine appointments with a family dentist like Dr. Steve Bakke can help your little one develop a good attitude toward dental care, reduce their risk of dental anxiety, and keep their smile healthy.
+Routine appointments with a family dentist like Dr. Eric Youngner can help your little one develop a good attitude toward dental care, reduce their risk of dental anxiety, and keep their smile healthy.
 Contact us now to schedule an appointment at Bayview Dental today.

 Kids should see the dentist for the first time whenever their first tooth comes out, or when they turn 1 year old, according to the American Academy of Pediatric Dentistry.

 To begin the process, a dental hygienist will gently clean plaque and tartar from your child’s teeth, buff and polish them, and floss their teeth.
 X-rays may be taken at this time if they’re necessary.

 Dr. Youngner will examine your child’s mouth and x-rays and discuss their oral health history with you to learn more about their oral health and assess the health of their gums and teeth.

 After your appointment, Dr. Youngner will discuss any specific findings or issues with you, and schedule follow-ups at Bayview Dental, if necessary.